Practical Nursing

 Thanks to Northern’s two-year Practical Nursing diploma, you’ll be ready to start the healthcare career you’ve always dreamed of.

-You’ll learn about the diagnostic process and the role of education in promoting health and wellness.
+You’ll learn about the Nursing process and the role of nursing education in promoting health and wellness.
 You’ll hone your communication and leadership skills.

 At every step along the way, you’ll practice new skills within our state-of-the-art training facility.
 And you’ll top it all off with an eight-week placement that marks the official start to your career as a caring and competent practitioner.